Teaching statement

 Sense of belonging and cultural capital

 Worthwhile teaching is more than disseminating knowledge and skills to students.
-Students need to feel safe, welcome, and valued to thrive in higher education 1.
+Students must feel safe, welcome, and valued to thrive in higher education 1.
 One personal example was during my general education art class at Western Michigan University.
 The instructor, Jim Hopfensperger, learned through an introductory questionnaire that I had no previous experience with drawing or painting.
 I expressed my concern after class, and in response, he had everyone use their non-dominant hand, so everyone was at a similar disadvantage.
 This small gesture helped me feel welcome in a foreign environment as a STEM major.

 Employing constructivism

-Literature asserts that long-term learning optimally occurs in the learner’s zone of proximal development. \cite{wood1996vygotsky} In other words, new information is more frequently stored in long-term memory when they can incrementally build upon their knowledge and experience.
+Literature asserts that long-term learning optimally occurs in the learner’s zone of proximal development.
+4 In other words, new information is more frequently stored in long-term memory when they can incrementally build upon their knowledge and experience.
 This, in turn, avoids surprises that disrupt the learning process.
 Constructivism guides my teaching style in two ways.
-First, I must be continually aware of what each learner can confidently do without assistance.
+First, I must continually know what each learner can confidently do without assistance.
 For example, I would want to know the extent of their Python experience for a computational modeling and simulation course.
 I plan on giving students no-risk assessments to gauge their prior knowledge.

 Second, I explicitly write meaningful learning objectives derived from overarching course objectives.
 I can then create a scaffold upon the knowledge foundation that guides students to the desired outcomes.
-I must be aware of potential cognitive biases (e.g., the curse of knowledge) \cite{kennedy1995debiasing} and maintain an appropriate amount of guidance to avoid making the scaffold too distant (i.e., not enough support where necessary).
+I must be aware of potential cognitive biases (e.g., the curse of knowledge) 5 and maintain an appropriate amount of guidance to avoid making the scaffold too distant (i.e., not enough support where necessary).
 I will accomplish this by anticipating errors and keeping my scaffold flexible if unexpected difficulties arise.
 For example, students often had difficulty understanding how to compute expectation values from partition functions when I was a teaching assistant for graduate thermodynamics.
 In response, I started my next office hours with a worked-out example using a magnetically weighted die to explain each magnet’s strength as the energetic weighting factor of a partition function.

 Active learning